-Stockton Dedicates Constantelos Hellenic Collection and Reading Room
+Stockton Dedicates Constantelos Hellenic Collection and Reading Room Faith and reason two pillars in the life and

-Faith and reason two pillars in the life and work of Rev. Dr. Demetrios J. Constantelos - came together on Sept.
+Faith and reason - two pillars in the life and work of Rev. Dr. Demetrios J. Constantelos - came together on Sept.
 26 as Stockton, in partnership with the Interdisciplinary Center for Hellenic Studies, dedicated the Constantelos Hellenic Collection and Reading Room.